bbugyi200/zorg/README.md

 ```
 usage: zorg action [-h] action path line_number column_number

-Used to interface with an editor via an action protocol.
+Used to interface with vim via an action protocol.

 positional arguments:
   action         The type of action that you are requesting.